nandinis2003/kanban-board-main/README.md

 You can see a live demo of the Kanban board application [here](https://nandiniquickshellfrontend.vercel.app/).

-## Installation

-To run the Kanban board application locally, follow these steps:

-1. Install the required dependencies:
-    ```bash
-    npm install
-    ```
-2. Start the development server:
-    ```bash
-    npm start
-    ```
-3. Open your web browser and visit http://localhost:3000 to use the application.

 ## Usage

 1. Click the "display" button to fetch and display the tickets from the provided API.